 The SFD series and STD series waveguide detectors offered by SAGE Millimeter, Inc. are square root small signal detectors.
-What this means is, for the RF power in the range of -45 dBm to approximately +0 dBm, the detector output voltage is proportional to its incident power measure in dBm.
+What this means is, for RF power in the range of -45 dBm to approximately 0 dBm, the detector output voltage is proportional to its incident power measure in dBm.
 Because of the behavior exhibited, these detectors are also called “square law” detectors.
 In “linear” operations, the detected voltage output is proportional to the square-root value of the input power.
 In other words, the power to be detected vs. the output voltage is squared, not linear.

-Due to the small signal detection nature, these detectors are not designed and fabricated for power measurement, unless the input power is in the range.
+Due to its small signal detection nature, these detectors are not designed and fabricated for power measurement, unless the input power is in range.
 However, they can be used for power measurement if proper directional couplers, such as SAGE Millimeter’s SWD multi-hole directional couplers are used.
 For instance, the detector can be used to detect the power range from -15 to +30 dBm if a 30 dB directional coupler is used.
 The hook up schematic is shown in figure 2.
-Once the P vs. Vout lookup table is developed, these detectors can be used as power detector.
+Once the P vs. Vout lookup table is developed, these detectors can be used as a power detector.